Home/Thailand

 Why Bangkok, Chiang Mai and Krabi Work Well Together

-When to Swap Krabi for Phuket
+When to Replace Krabi

-When to Skip the Beach
+When to Simplify the Route Further

 Day 1: Arrive in Bangkok

-Base: Bangkok
+Base: Bangkok Overnight: Bangkok Pacing: Light

 Do today